 Every living soul can recall with certainty what they were doing when a national tragedy occurs—the day the Japanese bombed Pearl Harbor, the day in Dallas when John F. Kennedy was assassinated or the events of September 11.

 Yet, no one alive today can recall the tragic day in 1861 when Confederate forces fired on Fort Sumter, beginning a terrible and tragic war that divided this nation and changed it forever.
-This week, a stunning find unveiled a personal record that touched the highest levels of government but remained hidden for nearly a century and a half.
+In 2009, a stunning find unveiled a personal record that touched the highest levels of government—but had remained hidden for nearly a century and a half.

 On April 13, 1861, Irish immigrant and watchmaker Jonathan Dillon, working for the M.W.
 Galt and Co. jewelers in Washington, D.C., was repairing President Abraham Lincoln's pocket watch, when he heard of the attack.
 Forty-five years later, Dillon told the New York Times what he did that day.